IMF to assess Sri Lankan governance as part of $3B bailout

 Sri Lanka suspended repayment of its debt last year as it ran short of foreign currency needed to pay for imports of fuel and other essentials.
 Shortages led to street protests that forced out Sri Lanka’s president.
 The economic situation has improved under current President Ranil Wickremesinghe, but his plans to privatize state companies have raised objections.

-The senior mission chief for the IMF in Sri Lanka said the development lender would assess corruption and governance vulnerabilities in Sri Lanka and provide recommendations.
+The senior mission chief for the IMF in Sri Lanka said the development lender was “conducting an in-depth governance diagnostic exercise which will assess corruption and governance vulnerabilities in Sri Lanka and provide prioritized and sequenced recommendations.”

 “Sri Lanka will be the first country in Asia to undergo a governance diagnostic exercise by the IMF.
 We look forward to further engagement and collaboration with stakeholders and civil society organizations on this critical reform area,” Peter Breuer told reporters.